LSU’s Cox, Stevens and Stingley Jr. land on Bednarik Award watch list

-BATON ROUGE, LA – Three LSU football players were featured on the 2020 Bednarik Award watch list.
+BATON ROUGE, La.(WVLA) – Three LSU football players are featured on the 2020 Bednarik Award watch list.

 Senior linebacker Jabril Cox, senior safety Jacoby Stevens, and sophomore cornerback Derek Stingley Jr. earn the honor of being on the watch list for the best defensive player in college football award.